-The EIB has massively supported roads, highways and motorways with € 10.65 billion over the 2016-2019 period.
+The EIB has been massively supporting roads, highways and motorways, with € 10.65 billion in loans given over the 2016-2019 period.
 In 2017, road transport was responsible for almost 72% of the total GHG emissions from transport at the EU level.
 Furthermore, the EU already has an extremely dense network of motorways and highways, many of which create severe problems of ecosystem fragmentation and disruptions in environmentally protected areas.

 The EIB has also spent almost €3 billion (€2.828 billion) in maritime investment from 2016 to 2019.
 Although often omitted as a polluting transport sector, global shipping accounts for more than 2% of global GHG emissions.
 The EIB for example recently loaned € 140 million to support the expansion of the Port of Piraeus, Greece’s largest port now owned in large parts by the Chinese COSCO Corporation.

 If the EIB is serious about becoming the “EU Climate Bank”, it must end its support to such heavily polluting projects and instead prioritize funding for zero-carbon transport modes, such as electric urban public transport, bike lanes and rail electrification.

 Remaining loopholes in the Energy Policy

 While the EIB’s energy policy, adopted in November 2019, is a key step forward, it contains three important exceptions that could undermine the realisation of its objectives:

 1) The policy allows the EIB to continue approving projects from the 4th list of ‘Projects of Common Interest’ until the end of 2021, which contains over 50 new fossil gas projects.